Workout Description

 Speed8/10Max rep efforts in 60-second windows require quick movement cycling.
 Fast transitions between exercises are crucial.

-EMOM for 19 minutes 1 minute Max 1 minute Max 1 minute Max Alternating 1 minute Max 1 minute Rest Repeat 4x
+EMOM for 19 minutes 1 minute Max 1 minute Max 1 minute Max 1 minute Max 1 minute Rest Repeat 4x

 Difficulty: